-This interview is one installment in our Empowering Activities series.
-To read more profiles like this, check out other posts right here on our blog!
+This interview is Part 3 in our Empowering Activities series.
+To read more, check out the rest of the series right here!
 We hope that celebrating our stellar Empowerly students will inspire other high schoolers to reach for the stars.

 Ria’s passion for her unique undergraduate study has led her to blend biotech and business in her college career.
 We are so excited to see her pursue her dreams at UCLA.
 Let’s hear from her about her journey.